 Using the Rare Books Room

 Faculty members are welcome to use the Rare Books collection for research and studies.

 Visitors outside the Faculty are welcome.
 But we have very limited resources to provide access.
 Thus, if you do want to look at a specific book in our Rare Books collection that is not available elsewhere, please write to us at least 1 day in advance and we will do our best to accommodate your request.

 No food or drink is permitted in the Rare Books room.
 We do ask you to leave the large bags in the library lockers, and to only use pencils when consulting the rare books.
 Please familiarise yourself with our Rare Books Good Handling Guide before consulting the rare books.

 Access to materials

 The library holds a mix of open and closed access materials.
-Rare Books consultation must be arranged in advance by emailing email@example.com with the iDiscover permalink(s).
-Please note that we class student dissertations as rare material also so please do also arrange consultation of these in advance by sending the iDiscover permalink(s) via email.
 Some journals may be offsite at the binders, so please contact us in advance to check availability of these.
+Access to rare materials must be arranged in advance via email, telephone, or in person.